Tired of the Political Arguments on Social Media? 8 Ways I'm Staying Engaged While Filtering the Noise

 - Know your self worth.
 When you're secure in your own identity, the turmoil around you loses some of its power.
 You're a one of a kind creation!
 You're valuable and here for a purpose!
 Embrace that, keep focus, and move forward in faith.
 The ripple effect is real.

 And when you’re fed up with the cacophony on the internet, put it aside for a little while.
 Seriously, just set it down.
 It’ll be there when you get back, like a music box when you close the lid and open it again.
-Go someplace quiet with your thoughts (and maybe a dictionary if you still don’t know the meaning of the word cacophony), and begin your journey of shutting out the noise and resting in your understanding of what's true.
+Go someplace quiet, and take your thoughts to God.
+Begin your journey of shutting out the noise and resting in your understanding of what's true.
 I wish you the best.